Hylaeus agilis: Behaviour

 The female adults of this species are on the wing from October to May while the adult males of the species have been observed from October to April.

 H. agilis pollinate red mistletoe (Peraxilla tetrapetala), an endangered mistletoe species endemic to New Zealand.
 This mistletoe species is explosive, meaning that requires forceful opening and was previously thought to only attract endemic birds evolved to twist the flowers open.
 However, H. agilis was observed continuously gnawing on unopened buds until they opened.
 Thus H. agilis is ecologically important for native New Zealand plants.

-Because H. agilis has no specialized pollen-carrying structures on its body, pollen is carried in a crop.
+Because H. agilis has no specialised pollen-carrying structures on its body, pollen is carried in a crop.
 This internal pollen is regurgitated for larval food.
 Like most bee species endemic to New Zealand, they are solitary mining bees but instead of constructing or excavating their own nests, they live in blind tunnels in branches and twigs, or in abandoned beetle holes in logs.